 It’s not easy to know how to stretch properly

 How to stretch is important.
 However, for the vast majority of us in modern day society, we tend to fluctuate between extremes.
 Our working days are often sedentary.
 Our time is spent sitting in front of a computer with little or no need to move or exercise unless it is for a lavatory break or for a coffee run.

 Then for a small pocket of time, we want to exercise like crazy.
 We push ourselves hard in the gym to experience the adrenaline rush and relieve some of the pent-up frustration.
 But often we forget to transition.
 We forget to go through the gears from sedate to manically active.

 We know we should warm up and stretch.
-But how should we stretch?
+But how should we do it?
 How can we be sure we are getting it right?

 The topic of stretching is almost as complicated, confusing and as controversial as the topic of food and nutrition.
-Experts rarely agree whole-heartedly on the nuances and protocol of stretching, in the same way that dieticians rarely agree on exactly what you should eat.
+Experts rarely agree whole-heartedly on the nuances and protocol of this activity, in the same way that dieticians rarely agree on exactly what you should eat.

 However, in both fields, there are some areas in which there is widespread agreement as to what should be off the menu.
 For that reason, it is easiest to start with stretching pitfalls you should definitely avoid.

 Most experts agree that ballistic stretching is bad for you.
 And even though it is a little ‘old school’ there are still plenty of people that still do it.
-It involves taking a stretch to the edge of its range and then using a bouncing motion to attempt to increase the stretch.
+It involves taking a stretch to the edge of its range and then using a bouncing motion to attempt to increase it.
 There are no upsides to this, and involves a high risk of injury.